And we're back meeting and surpassing all audience expectations every day, Rush Limbaugh, the EIB Network.

 Exactly right.

-And I gotta tell you, it's not scientific, but CNBC has been running a little online poll about whether or not you agree with Romney.
+And I got to tell you, it's not scientific, but CNBC has been running an online poll about whether or not you agree with Romney.

 This is not a losing issue for him.

-Yeah, I mean, you know, it it's just I think you're absolutely right.
+Yeah, I mean, you know, it's just, I think you're absolutely right.

-He he needs to just play it the correct way and and point out that you know there's two directions that we can go in as a country.
+He needs to just play it the correct way and point out that, you know, there's two directions that we can go in as a country.

-We can continue to circle the drain of this path of where we have, you know, over fifty percent of the country collecting and ten percent of the country footing the bill, or we can take a different course where where um people take the approach of achieving, attempting to get a job in the greatest country on the face of the earth.
+We can continue to circle the drain of this path of where we have, you know, over 50% of the country collecting and 10% of the country footing the bill, or we can take a different course where people take the approach of achieving, attempting to get a job in the greatest country on the face of the earth.

 And I think step number one, obviously, is getting rid of Barack Obama so we can get back to work in this country.